 One year ago, I tried to Google how to hang gallery images with magnets and my search turned up almost nothing, so I wanted to share the method I've used to hangÂ group gallery shows.
 Using magnetsÂ is great because it's much cheaper than framing work and it still looks professional.
 All you need are nails or [...]

 Photographers who grew up shooting digital are making the switch to film.
 In a survey published last year, Ilford learned 30 percent of film shooters are under 35 years old and 60Â percent of them have been using film for less than five years.
 And many of them use film just because it's fun.
 I definitely [...]

 In part two of my interview with University of Iowa assistant professor of photography Jeff Rich, he sharesÂ what it's like to teach a generation of photographers who grew up with digital how to shoot film.
 To listen to part one of our interview, which discussesÂ why Jeff uses film in his personal work, click here.
 Or, [...]

 I interviewed Jeff Rich, a University of Iowa assistant professor of photography, about why he chooses to use 8x10 large format filmÂ forÂ his fine art photography projects.
 You canÂ see Jeff's work and learn more about him on his site.
 Check back tomorrow for part two of our interview where Jeff talks about what it's like to [...]

-1. Some of the more experimental brands are adding new films and cameras.
+Film once seemed to be going extinct but is now experiencing a revival.
+Here are three signs analog is back by popular demand.
+1. We are now seeing some of the more experimental brands add new films and cameras.
 One of the biggest recent developments: This month Fujifilm is releasing a monochrome version of their popular instant color film for their Instax Mini cameras.